 When consumed consistently, weed causes deep psychological changes, which relate to the aforementioned psychogenic side effects.

 Due to enhanced sensory experience and impaired cognition, “heavy” users tend to live with altered perceptions.
 Withdrawal anxiety makes it hard to flourish in social circles, which leads to psychological internalization and social withdrawal.

-Chronic users often have relationship problems, mood swings, and in severe cases express antisocial behavior, such as vandalism and criminal problems.
+Chronic users often have relationship problems and mood swings.
+In severe cases, they express antisocial behavior, such as vandalism.

-According to research, 9% of adults, and 17% of teens that use marijuana become addicted.
-This makes addiction one of the most serious marijuana side effects.
-Nevertheless, there is a difference between addiction and dependence, yet a lot of studies use the terms interchangeably.
+According to research, 9% of adults and 17% of teens that use marijuana become addicted.
+This makes addiction one of the most serious side effects.
+Nevertheless, there is a difference between addiction and dependence, yet many studies use the terms interchangeably.